WFP-Doobelepers/wangshengfp.org/content/faq/candace.md

 ![artifact](/faq/candace/c6.png)
 **C6 - The Overflow**

-C6 is an entire kit, almost doubling her damage while also bringing her up to 9-10 hydro apps over 12s in addition to the normal infusion.
-This alone makes her damage actually notable, while also making her a very usable hydro aura for characters that can work around her infusion, while also making her a good bloom proccer should we ever get the Dendro app to support it.
+C6 is an entire kit, almost doubling her damage while also bringing her up to 9-10 Hydro apps over 12s in addition to the normal infusion.
+This alone makes her damage actually notable, while also making her a very usable Hydro aura for characters that can work around her infusion, while also making her a good bloom proccer should we ever get the Dendro app to support it.
 Rating 5/5

-While it is hard to specifically quantify how much better c6 than c0 is for a unit whose primary usage is for hydro application, an extra 3 seconds of infusion in addition to 4-5 extra waves generally will translate to 6-7 more apps in a 15 second period.
+While it is hard to specifically quantify how much better c6 than c0 is for a unit whose primary usage is for Hydro application, an extra 3 seconds of infusion in addition to 4-5 extra waves generally will translate to 6-7 more apps in a 15 second period.
 This is a very large amount of additional application and brings her from a niche unit with incredible energy issues to an invaluable addition to teams that cannot reconcile themselves with Xingqiu's long cooldowns.